 Between the years 1406 and 1413 York translated the' Livre de Chasse' of Gaston III, Count of Foix, which he dedicated to Henry, Prince of Wales.
 The Livre de Chasse was one of the most famous of the hunting treatises of the Middle Ages, York added five chapters of his own, on the conditions and practice of hunting and of game management in England, the English version was known as The Master of Game.Tomb of Edward, 2nd Duke of York at Fotheringhay Church

 After accompanying Henry IV's son, Thomas, duke of Clarence, on his French expedition of 1412, he remained in Aquitaine until August 1413.
 Henry IV died on 20 March 1413 and was succeeded by his eldest son as King Henry V.

-He was in command of a the right wing of the English army at the Battle of Agincourt, Henry V commanded the centre, with Lord Camoys taking command of the left wing.
+He was in command of the right-wing of the English army at the Battle of Agincourt, Henry V commanded the centre, with Lord Camoys taking command of the left-wing.
 He died during the battle, on the 25th of October 1415.
 There are several conflicting accounts of the manner of York's death.
 Some chroniclers record he died of a head wound while fighting while others claim that he died of exhaustion, smothered in his armour, being crushed by the weight of others falling on top of him, or of a heart attack brought on by the fact that he was grossly overweight.
-He was around fourty two years old at the time of his death and was the highest-ranking English casualty at Agincourt.
+He was around forty-two years old at the time of his death and was the highest-ranking English casualty at Agincourt.